 - 2) New technology leading to less physical activity.

 We will have more to say on these things later, but don't underestimate the effect that greed from large multi-national food growers and manufacturers is having.
 Profit has come before health...

 Obesity is still increasing!
 We haven't seen the end yet.

-Large increases have occured in the last 10 to 15 years.
+Large increases have occurred in the last 10 to 15 years.
 Increases were seen in both sexes and all socioeconomic classes, with the greatest increase seen in 18 to 29 year olds and even in those who have achieved higher education.

 Even with these high increases now being seen, obesity rates are often underestimated!!
-This is because many overweight people who don't actually get weighed, sometimes to underestimate their weight and overestimate their height and so the problem can be disguised or not confronted.
+This is because many overweight people don't weigh themselves.
+They sometimes underestimate their weight and even overestimate their height and so the problem can be disguised or not confronted.
 This is especially the case if standard charts are used to identify weight issues.

 Our modern lifestyles and the excessive calorie-rich foods we eat, combine to steadily create this problem.